Message for our foreign friends from president Noriko Sakai

-Hinodegaoka Hospital has been playing a part in chronic care in Tokyo for the past 40 years and the hospital is now recruiting foreign nurses who are able to make a sincere, long-term commitment.
-I have great respect for your passion and high degree of skill with regard to nursing and, above all else, your love for your families.
-I came to Tokyo from Nagasaki and raised three daughters.
+Hinodegaoka Hospital has been playing a part in chronic care in Tokyo for the past 50 years and the hospital is now recruiting foreign nurses and care givers who are able to make a sincere, long-term commitment.
+I have great respect for your passion and high degree of skill with regard to nursing, and above all else, your love for your families.
+I grew up as the eldest of three sisters.
 Hinodegaoka Hospital is also a workplace with a large number of female employees.
 Perhaps this is why people say that Hinodegaoka Hospital is like a family.
 I therefore hope that you will all love the hospital just like a family as you go about your work.
 We place great value upon our bonds with the community and the bonds between staff.
 We also place equal value upon the bonds that you have with your families.
 This is because we believe that end-of-life care is like the love that one has for one’s family.

 Wherever in the World I Am Needed, There Shall I Go